 Shorts - Students may wear uniform navy blue walking length shorts in cotton twill (not knit or athletic style).
-They may be worn from the start of school through October 31st and from March 1st to the last day of school.
+They may be worn from the start of school through September 30th and from March 1^{st} to the last day of school.
 Shorts must be worn within 2 inches of the knee.

 Socks - All students are to wear socks at all times.
 They should be colors that coordinate with the uniform: black, white, navy, brown, gray, or dark green.
 Girls may wear knee-highs, anklets or coordinated tights during cold weather.
 All socks should be plain without adornments, logos, or lace.
-Tights in the above colors are allowed (no leggings) during the winter months.
+Tights in navy blue or white are allowed during the winter months.